MultiPoolMiner/MultiPoolMiner/README.md

         "BTC": "$Wallet"
     }

-To limit mining to well defined coins add a line like "Coins": ["CoinName", "AnotherCoinName", "YetAnotherCoinName","..."]
+To limit mining to well defined coins add a line like "Coin": ["CoinName", "AnotherCoinName", "YetAnotherCoinName","..."]

 E.g. to mine only the coins 'Pizza' and 'Vivo' on Zpool change the pool config to:

     "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet",
-        "Coins": ["Pizza", "Vivo"]
+        "Coin": ["Pizza", "Vivo"]
     }

-To allow mining all coins remove the line "Coins": [...]
+To allow mining all coins remove the line "Coin": [...]

 ### Advanced config for Miners